tillsteinbach/CarConnectivity-plugin-mqtt/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+IMPORTANT!
+CarConnectivity consists of several modules, try to check what module could be the source of the problem and post the issue there.

+Examples:
+- If you have a problem getting data from your car, it is likely the connector.
+Please open the bug in the connector repository
+- If you have a problem with the webinterface post the bug in the webui-plugin repository
+- If you have a problem with MQTT, post the bug in the mqtt-plugin repository

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'